rollator3000/Further_Education/Python_für_Finanzanalysen/Notes.md

 - With algorithmic trading it means to invest debt to enlarge the profit
     - Boost your expected profits, by enlarging your Depot with debts
 - Leverage Ratio = (Debt + Capital) / Capital

+## 14.2 Hedging
+- Connected to CAPM
+- 'beta' represents how much influence the market *(e.g. S&P 500)* itself has on your depot
+- The lower 'beta' the more independet your depot
+- Select a stock & and the S&P500 *(or whatever you select as 'reference market')* and get the closing-values for every day
+- Calculate the daily returns in % for each stock & day!
+    - Plot is as line-chart
+    - When is your stock performing worse/ better than the reference market
+- Plot the return values of both stocks as scatter-plot & fit a linear model on it
+    - Fit the model on x = return of the benchmark with added constant vs. y = return of the stock
+    - Get the estimations for 'alpha' & 'beta':
+        - 'beta' represents the reference-market
+        - 'alpha' represents how well is the stock incorporated into the market
+    - Plot the returns of stock & reference + add the estimated linear model line *(spy_line * alpha + beta)*
+        - This shows us how big the dependencies are between the market and our stock
+- Calculate the hedge:
+    - -1 * beta * benchmark_returns + asset_returns
+    - This removes the market from the stock performance itself *(beta)*
+- Plot the hedge over time parallel to the returns of the stock & reference market
+    - How performs the stock in comparison to the market